 Presenters

-Sally Armitage, Barrister, Cedric Hampson Chambers
+Sally Armitage, Barrister and Mediator, Cedric Hampson Chambers

 Sally’s career at the private bar has spanned various diverse practice areas with a focus on construction, mining and infrastructure matters.
 She has appeared in a variety of jurisdictions and dispute resolution processes including courts, tribunals, arbitrations, expert determination and mediation.
 Since 2012, Sally has regularly been named in junior counsel category of the Doyle’s Construction & Infrastructure Queensland Barristers List.
 She is an accredited AMDRAS Mediator.